 Compliance Monitoring – Monitoring reports are required periodically that describe the status of the cleanup activities and monitoring results.
 The Water Board will conduct site inspections to verify whether the responsible party is complying with Water Board enforcement directives.

 Deed Restrictions - A deed restriction (also known as an environmental restriction and covenant or land use covenant) may be required to protect human health and the environment by reducing the risk of exposure to residual hazardous materials.
 Water Code Section 13307.1 requires that deed restrictions be mandated for sites that are not cleaned up to allow “unrestricted use”, and that the restrictions be recorded and run with the land to restrict sensitive land uses and water uses.

 “Case Closure” Determinations – We provide no further action (NFA) confirmations and no-further-active-cleanup confirmations to responsible parties when no further action is needed.
 We provide a case closure letter as part of the case closure summary report.
 Dischargers may utilize the Water Board's Assessment Tool for Closure of Low-Threat Chlorinated Solvent Sites as a guide to developing case closure requests and during the site investigation and cleanup process.
-If the site is contaminated with petroleum, and the release is similar to releases typical from underground storage tanks, the criteria in the Low-Threat Underground Storage Tank Case Closure Policy may be used.

 Liability Relief Tools – Several tools are available to municipalities, landowners, developers, and responsible parties for seeking relief from contamination liability.
 Two key tools are listed below:

 - California Land Reuse and Revitalization Act of 2004 (CLRRA)